IBM/staticroute-operator/README.md

 ## Prerequisites
 The following components are needed to be installed on your environment:
   * git
-  * go 1.15+
+  * go 1.16+
   * docker
-  * kubectl v1.12.0 or newer
+  * kubectl v1.19.0 or newer
+  * KinD v0.11.1 (for testing)
   * golangci-lint v1.23.6
-  * Operator SDK CLI 0.15.1 (more information: https://github.com/operator-framework/operator-sdk/blob/master/doc/user/install-operator-sdk.md)
+  * Operator SDK CLI 1.11.0 (more information: https://sdk.operatorframework.io/docs/installation/)
-  * and access to a Kubernetes cluster on a version v1.12.0 or newer
+  * and access to a Kubernetes cluster on a version v1.19.0 or newer
   * before you run any of the make target below, make sure the following are done:
     - export `REGISTRY_REPO` environment variable to your docker registry repo url (ie.: quay.io/example/static-route-operator:v0.0.1)
     - export `KUBECONFIG` environment variable to the path of kubeconfig file (if not set, default $$HOME/.kube/config will be used)